 Prepare a Few Thoughtful Questions

 99% of employers want someone who is attentive and will take care in fulfilling their job duties.
-Even before landing the job, you can demonstrate such attentiveness and care by thinking of just a few questions for your interviewer.
-For example, you can ask for clarification on something mentioned during the interview or about current company events and recent or upcoming changes.
+Even before landing the job, you can demonstrate such attentiveness and care by thinking of a few questions for your interviewer.
+For example, you can ask for clarification on something mentioned during the interview, about current company events and recent or upcoming changes.

 By doing this, you silently assure your interviewer that, if you are hired, you won’t simply clock in and clock out, viewing the job as

 only a paycheck.
 Instead, you show that you have a sincere interest in the company.

 Preparing for an interview with these three simple steps will set up a good foundation for success.
 Research will make you aware of what to expect both during the interview and beyond.
 Carefully choosing what experience to share can make you a more qualified candidate for the position.
 Preparing thoughtful questions shows interest and attention to detail, which is very desirable to employers.

 Include Your Sense Of Humor

 Interviewers aren’t above a laugh or two.
 Remember that they aren’t just an employer, but people first and foremost.
 If you’re feeling too nervous, the interview can be awkward for everyone involved.
 Throwing in a small, appropriate joke may help break the ice and boost your confidence and soothe your nerves.

 When we’re stressed, our breathing patterns change and we tend to take short, quick, shallow breaths from the upper part of our chest.
 During your interview, you’ll want to appear as calm and collected as possible, but without proper breathing technique, your speech will speed up and you will often run out of breath.